baudcode/ginny/README.md

 # Ginny

 A simple, convenient task manager that is similar to luigi framework but less blown up.
-It allows easy exceution and scheduling of tasks locally and remotelty.
+It allows easy exceution and scheduling of tasks locally and remotelty using argo workflows.

 ### Run locally